MIT-Emerging-Talent/ET6-CDSP-group-01-repo/1_datasets/README.md

 - Lack of ground truth data may impact accuracy.
 - Flooded vegetated areas may be undetected by satellite, resulting in underestimation.
+- Missing data from **2005 to 2014**, which makes historical flood cause analysis limited.

 ---